 As a fellow school nurse and colleague, I understand the unique challenges we face in our changing role as today’s school nurse.
 We are the first responders in schools, assisting students who need us the most.
 As a school nurse and health services coordinator of more than 30 years, I can relate to your daily concerns.
 To stay current in our roles today we must be prepared for the unexpected.
 As the first set of medical eyes in the school setting, planning for the unplanned is now another function of our role.
 We must respond quickly with assessment skills and knowledge based on the latest research.
 My ability to relate to other school nurses gives me a unique opportunity for a great day of sharing, as only one school nurse to another can understand.
 As your professional colleague, we will explore the current challenges in our career choice of school nursing.

 Enjoy a day of sharing with other school nurses who also understand today’s challenges.
 Learn practical new strategies to keep students safe while in your care.
 Get the latest information so that you can respond with confidence during the increasingly common school medical emergency.
 Be prepared for life-threatening situations by creating best practices during evacuations and lockdowns.
 Take care of yourself so your energies will be ready for our daily challenges.
 I believe you will leave this seminar refreshed, renewed with professional energy and better prepared to handle the stressors of your job.
 You will excel as the healthcare provider in your school setting and be confident in your skills as the school nurse!
-You’ll gain practical information to use immediately in your school nurse setting and an extensive resource handbook written by your professional colleague—another school nurse!
+You’ll gain practical information to use immediately in your school nurse setting and an extensive digital resource handbook written by your professional colleague—another school nurse!

 P.S.
 You will receive an extensive school medical emergency digital resource handbook containing a summary of all the information and resources presented in this seminar.